-A. Within cities having a population over 200,000 and which have adopted a master plan as authorized by 11 O.S.A. §47-101 et seq., any deed recorded after the adoption of such plan, which does not create marketable title unless a.
-The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or b.
-The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or c.
-The legal description contained in the deed was the subject of a prior deed, which prior deed was filed for record before the date of the annexation of the tract by such city, or d.
+- A. Within cities having a population over 200,000 and which have adopted a master plan as authorized by 11 O.S.A. §47-101 et seq., any deed recorded after the adoption of such plan, which - 1.
+Conveys a tract of less than one entire platted lot, or - 2.
+Conveys an unplatted tract described by federal survey or metes and bounds, consisting of five acres or less,

+- a.
+The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or - b.
+The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or - c.
+The legal description contained in the deed was the subject of a prior deed, which prior deed was filed for record before the date of the annexation of the tract by such city, or - d.
 The legal description contained in the deed (covering all of the unplatted property acquired by the grantor in a single conveyance) was the subject of a prior deed which has been of record for at least five years, or e.
 The deed (covering all of the unplatted property acquired by the grantor in a single conveyance) has been of record for at least five years.